OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 # Receive and handle data with custom functions

-One of the ways that custom functions enhance Excel's power is by receiving data from locations other than the workbook, such as the web or a server (through WebSockets).
-Custom functions can request data through XHR and fetch requests as well as stream this data in real time.
+One of the ways that custom functions enhances Excel's power is by receiving data from locations other than the workbook, such as the web or a server (through WebSockets).
+Custom functions can request data through XHR and `fetch` requests as well as stream this data in real time.

 The documentation below illustrates some samples of web requests, but to build a streaming function for yourself, try the [Custom functions tutorial](https://docs.microsoft.com/office/dev/add-ins/tutorials/excel-tutorial-create-custom-functions?tabs=excel-windows).